getify/Functional-Light-JS/ch9.md

 First, PTC in JavaScript requires strict mode.
 You should already be using strict mode, but if you aren't, this is yet another reason you should already be using strict mode.
 Did I mention, yet, you should already be using strict mode!?

-Second, a *proper* tail call is exactly like this:
+Second, a *proper* tail call looks like this:

 ```js
 return foo( .. );
 ```

-In other words, the function call is the last thing to execute in the function, and whatever value it returns is explicitly `return`ed.
+In other words, the function call is the last thing to execute in the surrounding function, and whatever value it returns is explicitly `return`ed.
 In this way, JS can be absolutely guaranteed that the current stack frame won't be needed anymore.

 These *are not* PTC: